Yun T'agyŏn: Local administration

-After returning from a diplomatic mission to Ming China, Yun T'agyŏn was appointed Fourth Inspector of the Sahŏnbu, the Office of the Inspector-General—marking his formal reinstatement into the central bureaucracy of the Chosŏn court.
+After returning from a diplomatic mission to Ming China, Yun T'agyŏn was appointed Fourth Inspector at the Office of the Inspector-General—marking his formal reinstatement into the central bureaucracy of the Joseon court.
 Thereafter, he held a succession of official posts, culminating in his appointment as Magistrate of Tongnae in 1575.
 The following year, upon the death of his father, Yun resigned from public office to observe the full three-year mourning period, fulfilling his Confucian obligations of filial piety.

 Resuming his government service in 1579, Yun was appointed Magistrate of Sangju.
 During this tenure, he distinguished himself through effective governance and administrative diligence, earning the admiration of local residents who erected a commemorative stele in his honor.
-In further recognition of his exemplary performance, King Sŏnjo issued an official commendation, affirming Yun’s reputation as a capable provincial administrator.
-These accomplishments significantly strengthened his standing within the bureaucracy and accelerated his career advancement.
+In further recognition of his exemplary performance, King Seonjo issued an official commendation, affirming Yun's reputation as a capable provincial administrator.

 In 1582, when the Yeongnam region was devastated by a severe famine, the royal court specially appointed Yun as Provincial Governor of Kyŏngsang to direct relief efforts.
 He implemented decisive aid measures, stabilized civil unrest, and safeguarded the livelihoods of the local population.
-For his meritorious service, he was successively promoted to Minister of Rites and later appointed Mayor of Hansŏng, the capital of Chosŏn.
-Yun also held several high-ranking posts in the central government, including three terms as Minister of Justice and two as Minister of Finance, thereby exerting significant influence over legal affairs, administrative governance, and state finance.
+For his meritorious service, he was successively promoted to Minister of Rites and later appointed Mayor of Hansŏng, the capital of Joseon.Yun also held several high-ranking posts in the central government, including three terms as Minister of Justice and two as Minister of Finance.